DidierMalenfant/pdbase/README.md

 Shortcut used to call Playdate API methods (for example `pd->system->logToConsole()`).

 ### Memory Allocation (C)

+Some code in this module is based on code originally written by [Matt Sephton](https://twitter.com/gingerbeardman).

 ##### `void* dmMemoryAlloc(size_t nb_of_items, size_t item_size)`